How to pick the right swimwear colour for your skin tone

 If you have a cool undertones and fair skin:

-Deep jewel tones like emerald, sapphire and magenta would make you look like a royal.Try to avoid warm shades as the stark contrast against your skin may overwhelm your skin tones.
+Deep jewel tones like emerald, sapphire and magenta would make you look like a royal.Try to avoid warm shades as the stark contrast against your skin may be overwhelming.

-If you have a warm undertones and deep skin:
+If you have a warm undertones and dark skin:

 Your skin is the perfect canvas for light colours like baby pink, cream and peach.
 They bring out your warm glow, and provide the right amount of contrast that pops against your skin.